How I may help you

 Vulnerability (CVE) testing

-- Problem: Fixes for bugs which cause vulnerabilities sometimes do not work.
+- Problem: Fixes for bugs which cause vulnerabilities are sometimes broken

-- Solution: Create reproducers for those bugs which test fix
+- Solution: Create reliable reproducers for those bugs which validate the fixes

 - Benefit: Some bad fixes are detected which had the second order effect of highlighting broken procedures in how fixes are backported.